 Uncle Floyd: “I don’t know what the big deal is about women earning 77 cents on the dollar compared to men.”

 You: (Take a sip of your martini) “Isn’t that something?”
-Now turn head and talk to the person beside you.
+Now turn your head and talk to the person beside you.

 It’s a polite way of saying absolutely nothing.
 Don’t spend time, energy or angst discussing something with someone who does not have the capacity to understand you.
 Besides, its not your job to enlighten anyone with your own particular brand of wisdom.
 It’s your job to wear a stretchy waist band so you can eat an obscene amount of food and fall into a tryptophan coma.

 If you can deliver this line gracefully, no one will ever know you’ve morphed into the conversational angel of death.
 Instead, feel gratitude that Uncle Floyd has given you a post-holiday story for your friends.
 And remember, he finds your views equally objectionable.